SanderVocke/shoopdaloop/README.md

 - **Click tracks**: can be generated via a dialog in the app.
 - **NSM**: Non/New Session Manager support (experimental).

-These features are explained in detail in the docs (see `docs` folder).
+These features are explained in detail in the [docs](https://sandervocke.github.io/shoopdaloop/).

 # Status